chinamike65/hugo-tuolesi/content/book4/book4en.md

 Shakyamu, Ni Buddha once said when he taught the Mahayana Dharma: "There is no one place for sentient beings that has not been born.
 Since beginningless, there has not been a single sentient being who has not been us.
 Mother, all sentient beings are our parents."

-When someone visited Venerable Atisha and saw flies in his house, they went to fight them.
+When someone visited Venerable Atisha and saw flies in his house, they went to swat them.

 His Holiness said: "Don't hit it, it is my mother."